 AppsFlyer provides you with multiple attribution methods giving you a complete range of attribution solutions.
 The ATT consent requirement impacts attribution in the context of paid app-to-app campaigns.
 As such, advertisers need to use a mix of attribution and reporting solutions.

 In the case of paid app-to-app campaigns, SKAN provides deterministic attribution results.
 Other campaign types like owned media, web-to-app and Apple Search Ads use AppsFlyer traditional attribution tools.
-The traditional tools provide long-term LTV measurement, whereas SKAN measures user performance during a short initial period post-install.
+The traditional tools provide long-term LTV measurement, whereas SKAN measures user performance during a short post-install post.

 In summary, to obtain a complete picture, use both SKAN and AppsFlyer traditional solutions because they complement one another.